MarineRoboticsGroup/SwarmRobot/README.md

 Printing a full-size drawing of a design can be helpful in the prototyping or manufacturing phase, depending on your set-up and available tools.

-Here are some steps for successfully creating a to-scale representation.
+Here are some steps for successfully creating a to-scale representation:

 1. Create the part in SolidWorks
 2. Open as Drawing (DRWG)
 3. Depending on the size of the part, make custom paper size (in multiples of 8.5”x11”) if larger than letter paper
 4. Put goal view on page and select ‘scale to page’
 5. Change page scale to be 1:1 (most printers aren’t accurate enough to print 1:1.
 Print out a test measurement ex. a six inch line, and modify the first ‘1’ to that value.)
-6. Our printer’s scale was closer to 1.03225:1, which I put into the custom scale properties.
+6. Our printer’s scale was closer to 1.03225:1, which I put into the custom scale properties
 7. Save drawing as pdf
 8. Open pdf in a pdf reader (make sure the app can print posters if part is larger than letter paper, I used Adobe Acrobat.)
-9. Print as poster in pdf reader, spanning across pages with 100% scaling.
+9. Print as poster in pdf reader, spanning across pages with 100% scaling
-10. Cut pages at lines and assemble paper design with tape for a simple to-scale drawing.
+10. Cut pages at lines and assemble paper design with tape for a simple to-scale drawing

 ## More information